chuson1996/ssh-homework/README.md

 So far I have completed all the tasks I believe.
 However, there are a few things that can be polished like the design and animation transitions to improve the user experience.

+Currently token expiration is not handled properly.
+If I have time I would loook more into this issue.
+Perhaps something that stacks all the Unauthorized requests, get user to login, and call again those requests to return user to their previous state.
+This behavior is conveyed in (angular-http-auth)[https://github.com/witoldsz/angular-http-auth] but I haven't found a simliar one for react.